BayAreaMetro/travel-model-one/utilities/express-lane-prices/README.md

 This directory includes:
-- legacy tools that are no longer used in TM1.5 onwards
+- legacy tools that are no longer used in TM1.5 and subsequent model release
 - tools for processing express lane "Trip Transaction reports" obtained from MTC's express lane team

 --------------------